 Some Instagram users will hashtag too many times on their photo with useless tags – meaning that a search may only bring up 50% useful results – don’t be one of the users who spams the tags feed.

 Want to find someone locally?
-Search for #[location] and then through the Location tags provided on that search, or click the blue link on a photo (the location link) and it will bring up all photos tagged to that location (in the photo above, clicking on ‘Trafalgar Square’ will bring up all photos tagged to that location).
+Search for #[location] and then through the Location tags provided on that search, or click the blue link on a photo (the location link) and it will bring up all photos tagged to that location (in the photo above, clicking on ‘Finchley’ will bring up all photos tagged to that location).

 5. Be Active

 The last and most important tip is to be active.
 Be on Instagram daily, being the first on photos of your brand, create a hashtag especially for your brand, and also maybe run a few competitions or contests.
-This will build your fanbase and allow to see whether the people who like your brand are the peopel you want to employ.
+This will build your fanbase and allow to see whether the people who like your brand are the people you want to employ.

 Being active gives you a wider reach of followers and possible recruitment talent.
 You can then create photos advertising your open jobs and post these on your account, allowing your wide follower base to apply.